 Cold Weather Fun on the Lakeshore

 Let’s be honest.
-As the last amber and russet-hued leaves of autumn fall from the trees, as temperatures fall and days become short, Midwesterners settle into an unspoken acceptance of what’s to come.
-Five months of winter.
-Five months of waiting.
+As temperatures fall and days become short, Midwesterners settle into an unspoken acceptance of what’s to come.
+Months of winter.
+Months of waiting.

-And yes, cozy fires, cocktails, and comfort foods—Michigan hygge!—are a lovely way to wait.
+And yes, cozy fires, cocktails, and comfort foods are a lovely way to wait.
 But stay inside for five months?
 That’s just crazy talk.
 Not when the lake, dunes, forests, and prairies offer up a landscape as worthy of exploration as any greener month.
 Not when fresh air, open space, and wide horizons are more important than ever.

 So, in the spirit of embracing the moment, looking cute in layers, and the universal appeal of rosy cheeks, we present five ways to learn to love the cold on the Lake Michigan shore.